 - Suitable for other uses

-If you are planning on bugging out by car, you might be tempted to get a larger tent.
+If you plan on bugging out by car, you might be tempted to get a larger tent.
 But larger means heavier!
-As we’ve talked about many times here on Primal Survivor, you can’t rely on your vehicle during emergency situations.
+As we’ve talked about many times here on Primal Survivor, you can’t rely on your vehicle during emergencies.

 Even if you are keeping things minimal, a tent can quickly add weight to your BOB.
 Even though they cost a heck of a lot more, it is really worth it to pay for a lightweight tent for survival planning.